-Escapement (S_y) - The observed total age 3 escapement to the spawning grounds.
-This includes natural and hatchery origin fish, but does not include the brood stock taken into the hatchery.
-This can also be called total spawners.
+Escapement (S_y) - The observed total age-3 fish that return to spawning grounds.
+This includes natural- and hatchery origin-fish, but does not include the brood stock taken into the hatchery.
+Also termed 'total spawners'.

-pHOS - The proportion of Escapement that is hatchery origin (that is, were reared in the hatchery as juveniles).
+pHOS - The proportion of escapement that is hatchery origin (that is, were reared in the hatchery as juveniles).

-Brood stock - The number of natural origin fish taken into the hatchery.
+Brood stock - The number of natural-origin fish taken into the hatchery.